DIY Lemongrass Deodorant for Sensitive Skin

-- By neutralizing the odor with baking soda or coffee
+- By neutralizing the odour with baking soda or coffee

-- By preventing bacteria build up through the use of naturally antimicrobial essential oils and herbs
+- By preventing bacteria build-up through the use of natural antimicrobial essential oils and herbs

-- By drying or absorbing the sweat quickly as it comes out of your pores so that odor causing bacteria doesn’t have a chance to proliferate.
+- By drying or absorbing the sweat quickly as it comes out of your pores so that odour-causing bacteria doesn’t have a chance to proliferate.

-This DIY deodorant recipe uses lemongrass essenial oil for it’s antimicrobial and astringent qualities.
-Lemongrass also adds fresh lemon scent, to this DIY deodorant to lift the spirit and emotions.
+This DIY deodorant recipe uses lemongrass essential oil for its antimicrobial and astringent qualities.
+Lemongrass also adds a fresh lemon scent, to this DIY deodorant to lift the spirit and emotions.

-If you don’t have lemongrass essential oil handy, other essentail oils with similiar antimicrobial qualities include tea tree essential oil, rose geranium essential oil, frankincence essential oil, lavender essential oil, and marjoram essential oil.
+If you don’t have lemongrass essential oil handy, other essential oils with similar antimicrobial qualities include tea tree essential oil, rose geranium essential oil, frankincense essential oil, lavender essential oil, and marjoram essential oil.

 See my article on making oil substitutions in lotion bar recipes for more information about changing out the other oils and waxes in this recipe, to tweak it for your own tastes.